HectorArtistry/Hectors-steam-repo/docs/csv_file_layout.md

 | `tags`             | `appid`, `tag` |

 # Note #
-- The "game" table has a lists in several of its columns.
+- The "game" table has a sets in several of its columns.
 -